TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

     * _Santa Anna (English: Saint Anne)_: a 50-gun Knights Hospitaller carrack launched from Nice in 1522<sup>[4]</sup>.
 She transported the order to Malta on 26th October 1530<sup>[2]</sup> and routed a squadron of 25 Ottoman ships in 1531.
 In 1532, she assisted in an expedition against the Peloponnese where the entry to the Gulf of Corinth was seized.
 In 1535, Santa Anna fought in the successful campaign against Tunis as part of a Spanish fleet, and helped them capture over 100 Barbary corsair ships.
 After she was temporarily employed as a wheat freighter, and after eighteen years service, _Santa Anna_ was stripped and abandoned in 1540.<sup>[4]</sup>
     * _Santa Catarina (English: Saint Peter)_: a 56-gun Knights Hospitaller ship-of-the-line that fought in the Battle of Matapan (1717)<sup>[10]</sup>.
     * _Santa Croce (English: Holy Cross)_: an Ottomon carrack _La Rosa_, captured by the Knights of St. John in 1706<sup>[7][22]</sup>
-    * _Sante Elisabeth (English: Saint Peter)_: a 32-gun Knights Hospitaller frigate launched from Valetta in 1783.
+    * _Sante Elisabeth (English: Saint Elizabeth)_: a 32-gun Knights Hospitaller frigate launched from Valetta in 1783.
 She was captured by the French on 11th June 1798, where she was taken into service as the _Carthaginoise_.
 She was blockaded in the Valletta by the British c.
 1798 and used as a source of firewood, before being captured and broken up c.
 1800<sup>[6]</sup>.

 * The Knights of St. John now have the following randoms names for their Forts:
     * _Fort Chambray_: a bastioned fort build on the island of Gozo, Malta by the Knights Hospitaller 1749–c.
 1760<sup>[11]</sup>.